ashleyfae/expanding-archives/readme.txt

 This plugin comes with very minimal CSS styling so you can easily customize it to match your design.

-Expanding Archives uses Font Awesome icons in a few places, so having that installed is recommended.
-However, the widget still functions perfectly fine without them.

 JavaScript is required.
+No IE support.

 == Installation ==